-Post-industrial capitalism is giving creative people a new way to both do what they love and put food on the table.
+In the changes in creative work and entrepreneurship, we discussed how the landscape is creating such that creative people now have a new way to do what they love AND put food on the table.
 The possibilities are practically endless, but there’s a reality about it that you must accept before you start: it is not going to be easy.
+This is but one of the inconvenient business truths in you’ll discover.

-If you had a traditional brick and mortar business, you could write up a business plan, give market indicators, and go around and pitch it to banks and investors.
-These strategies have always had varying degrees of success, but it was understood as part of the process of “starting a business.”
-People understood it.
-Internet businesses fall under the category of “high risk ventures,” so don’t expect much help from banks and investors; luckily, you don’t really need them to get started.
+If you had a traditional brick-and-mortar business, you could write up a business plan, give market indicators, and go around and pitch it to banks and investors.
+These strategies have always had varying degrees of success, but they were understood as part of the process of “starting a business.”
+Internet businesses fall under the category of “high-risk ventures,” so don’t expect much help from banks and investors; luckily, you don’t really need them to get started.
 But they’re not the only ones that will withhold help from you.

 Most disturbingly, the people around you will likely be the biggest source of resistance.
 The type of entrepreneurialism we’re discussing falls outside what most people understand by a large margin.
 If you’re reading this, you’re part of a small percentage of people who understand that the Internet of today is not the Internet it was at the turn of the century.
 It may be hard for you to understand, but really, there’s a significant number of people in our society that still don’t get email.
 Never forget that you are already way ahead of the curve.